Integrate medical device data into clinical records

 Accelerates rounding performance by streamlining data validation and providing a touch-based interface to collect custom parameters

 Touch-friendly tablet user interface with “One-click vitals retrieval” enabling the clinician to select “Get Vitals” in order to display the latest data from the paired rounding devices.
+Also supports data collection from select network-enabled touch screen vitals monitors without the need for a separate tablet.

 Manual entry and override of parameter values allows clinicians to confirm device readings or enter readings not supported by a medical device as well as configurable parameters to customize input fields.